 When is the workshop being held?

 ****COME EARLY!!
 We will once again, get the ball rolling with the first session of the day, BEFORE dinner!
-You’ll see and hear all the activity in the room right next to the registration area..or the in Program Center B. Look for the signs!
+You’ll see and hear all the activity.
+You can even BE the activity!
+Look for the signs!

 Where is the workshop being held?